zubetcha/monorepo-ez-script/README.md

 pnpm --filter "<WORKSPACE>" <SCRIPT>
 ```

 I know we can also add an abbreviated script to root package.json.
-But what if workspaces keep adding?
-What if there are too many scripts?
-Wouldn't it be nice if you don't have to remember the name of the workspace or the type of script?
+But, it would be quite cumbersome to add each time the number of workspaces and scripts increases.
+This project contains a command (i.e. `mes run`) that allows you to simply select a workspace and a script to run.

 <br/>